 Optimize the description for your target keyword, and make sure it’s compelling enough to invite the audience to click.
 YouTube displays the first 125 characters of video descriptions to people, so it’s your chance to grab their attention and influence your CTR (for those who don’t know, click-through rate).

 Also, remember tags.
-YouTube still asks for them, so choose 3-5 the most relevant ones for your video, with one being your target keyword.
+YouTube still asks for them, so choose 3-5 of the most relevant ones for your video, with one being your target keyword.

 Video SEO marketing tip #7: Choose a category for your video